nazwhale/GildedRose/README.md

 ### Task

-To complete the 'Gilded Rose' Kata, an exercise in turning one long, knotty `if` statement (which nevertheless satisfies its requirements) into clean and testable code.
+The 'Gilded Rose' kata is an exercise in turning one long, knotty `if` statement (which nevertheless satisfies its requirements) into clean and testable code.

-The code is created to manage an inventory of degrading goods at an imaginary shop.
+You are given one small feature to implement.
+However, the quality of the code means it is almost impossible to do.
+As a result, refactoring with an object-oriented approach is needed.

+### Requirements

+You are writing a programme for the owner of the 'Gilded Rose', a shop selling a variety of magical items.

-The requirements are:
+Their requirements are:

 - All items have a SellIn value which denotes the number of days we have to sell the item
 - All items have a Quality value which denotes how valuable the item is